kwirk/eventgallery/admin/doc/usage/events.md

 	You can add additional text to an event.
 This text is usually shown above the thumbnails in the front end.

+- Others

+	Use this tab to controll more settings for this event like the options for social sharing.

 ![Event page](img/backend/backend_event_create.jpg)